kuehhirt/kuehhirt.github.io/research.md

 ## Research

-My research focuses on how family processes and relationships shape individual life courses and contribute to social stratification and inequality.
-Within this subject area, I'm particularly interested in two topics:
+My research typically focuses on how family processes and relationships shape individual life courses and contribute to social stratification and inequality.
+Within this subject area, I'm particularly interested in two questions:
 1. *How do family events, like childbirth or divorce, impact the work life and wellbeing of men and women?*
 2. *How do (dynamic) aspects of the family context, like parental education and employment, neighborhood deprivation, or parenting style, affect children's development?*